DARPA-CRITICALMAAS/sri-ta2-mappable-criteria/polygon_ranking/README.md

-# Evidence Layer Synthesis for Critical Mineral Prospectivity
+# (Obsolete) Evidence Layer Synthesis for Critical Mineral Prospectivity

 ## Download SGMC data
 SGMC data can be accessed through [this link](https://www.sciencebase.gov/catalog/item/5888bf4fe4b05ccb964bab9d).
 The attached files specifically needed for this tool are: